marknelsonengineer/DTMF_Decoder/ARCHITECTURE.md

    - **Inside the `initSomething` functions**
      - Unwind, returning `FALSE` until you get to the top, then show a `MessageBox`, set #giApplicationReturnValue and bubble up the error

+     - The `initSomething` functions are called from #wWinMain before the message loop starts...
+      - Each init function called by #wWinMain has a custom error handler that calls a unique set of cleanups depending on how far the initialization has progressed.
+        Finally, the handler calls `return EXIT_FAILURE`
+      - The `somethingInit` functions should return `BOOL`s.
+        - If everything initializes OK, bubble up `TRUE`s
+        - If there are problems...
+          - Print a message
+          - Set #giApplicationReturnValue to #EXIT_FAILURE
+          - Unwind any initialization that's aready been done
+          - Bubble up `FALSE` back to #wWinMain

    - **After the message loop has started**
      - Set #giApplicationReturnValue and call #gracefulShutdown